Yatsugatake Mountains 八ヶ岳連峰

 Communal accommodations are the rule

-Soak your cares away
+Erase your cares away

 Vacation wonderland in the foothills

 The plateau between Kirigamine and Yatsugatake's Mt.
 Tateshina is very popular in the summertime.
-The artificial Lake Shirakaba and its nearby theme park are prime destinations for families and couples escaping the Tokyo summer heat.
+The artificial Lake Shirakaba and its nearby theme park are fantastic destinations for families and couples escaping the Tokyo summer heat.

 More to explore